The Ascension of Christ and its Christian Relevance

 1. The Ascension of Jesus passes by way of the CROSS.
 Pope Francis said these very profound words, “While he was “going up” to the Holy City, where his own “exodus” from this life was to occur, Jesus already saw the destination, heaven, but he knew well that the way which would lead him to the glory of the Father passed through the Cross, through obedience to the divine design of love for mankind.”
 In that sense, we find meaning from our own personal “crosses” for we do not only share in the very sufferings of Christ, but in a noble way, we ready ourselves towards a glorious path to Heaven.

 2. The Ascension of Jesus directs us to Him as our ADVOCATE.
 Pope Francis inspires us with these words, “During the Ascension Jesus made the priestly gesture of blessing, and the disciples certainly expressed their faith with prostration, they knelt with bowed heads.”
 He moves on by quoting the Scripture, “Jesus is the one eternal High Priest who with his Passion passed through death and the tomb and ascended into heaven.
-He is with God the Father where he intercedes forever in our favour.” (cf. Heb 9:24) Speaking of advocate, hear this other story:
+He is with God the Father where he intercedes forever in our favour.” (cf. Heb 9:24)

 3. The Ascension tells us that He is very ALIVE in our midst in a NEW WAY.
 Pope Francis on this regard emphasized these words from St. Luke, “Having seen Jesus ascending into heaven, the Apostles returned to Jerusalem “with great joy.”
 As opposed to sadness, grief, or mourning, in response to Christ’s departure, the apostles were overjoyed!
 Why is that?
 Because, Christ leaves them with an assurance that He will continue to live with them, to guide and intercede for them.